 However, the difficulties don’t stop there because over the past few years the Chinese regime has gotten smart and they now actively block many VPN services.

-They also continue to play cat and mouse preventing those that are actively working around the blockades from offering an unrestricted connection.
+They also continue to play cat and mouse preventing those VPNs for China that are actively working around the blockades from offering an unrestricted connection.

 In this guide we’ll be exploring the top 5 VPN services that work in China this year and rounding them up with on the ground knowledge concerning their accessibility.

-How to choose the best VPN for China
+How to choose the top VPN for China